NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 # **UnbelievaBoat-like Discord Bot in python**
 ### For questions about the bot and how to set it up: ask me on Discord at *<kendrik2.0>*

-Code is finished, so there won't be any big updates anymore.
+edit on 24.05.25: I am currently working on an upgrade which will now use SQLite for the database instead of json and make it more robust.
+Stay tuned.
+I will also make a script which will allow current users to switch their json database to the new SQLite version.
-But please report any problems to me via Discord or by opening an issue !
+Please report any problems to me via Discord or by opening an issue !

 ## Official repo:
 https://github.com/NoNameSpecified/UnbelievaBoat-Python-Bot